 FAQs About Concussion Protocol in Contact Sports

 - Q: Are children more susceptible to concussions than adults?
 A: Yes, children and adolescents are generally more vulnerable to concussions and may take longer to recover.
-Their developing brains are more sensitive to the effects of head injuries, which is why youth sports often have stricter concussion protocols.
+Their developing brains are more sensitive to the effects of head injuries, which is why youth sports often carry stricter concussion protocols.

 - Q: How often should concussion protocols be updated?
 A: Concussion protocols should be reviewed and updated regularly, ideally on an annual basis.
 However, if significant new research emerges or governing bodies issue new guidelines, protocols may need to be updated more frequently to ensure they reflect the latest best practices in concussion management.